Ameer2000Mzori/Feedback-UI-Design/README.md

 # 📖 About This Project <a name="about-project"></a>

-> GitHub Profiles A website built with HTML, SCSS, and TypeScript, utilizing the GitHub API and Axios for seamless data retrieval.
-Linters are employed to maintain clean code.
-Explore the live demo to search for any GitHub user.
+> Feedback UI Design is a website created with HTML, SCSS, and TypeScript.
+We utilize linters to overcome code errors and maintain clean, efficient code.
+Please take a moment to check out the live demo for a hands-on experience.

 # Sample Of Website <a name="Sample-Of-Website"></a>